vcmi/vcmi/docs/developers/Building_Linux.md

 `sudo apt-get build-dep vcmi`

-## On RPM-based distributions (e.g. Fedora)
+### On RPM-based distributions (e.g. Fedora)

 `sudo yum install cmake gcc-c++ SDL2-devel SDL2_image-devel SDL2_ttf-devel SDL2_mixer-devel boost boost-devel boost-filesystem boost-system boost-thread boost-program-options boost-locale boost-iostreams zlib-devel ffmpeg-devel ffmpeg-libs qt5-qtbase-devel tbb-devel luajit-devel liblzma-devel libsqlite3-devel fuzzylite-devel ccache`

 NOTE: `fuzzylite-devel` package is no longer available in recent version of Fedora, for example Fedora 38.
 It's not a blocker because VCMI bundles fuzzylite lib in its source code.

-## On Arch-based distributions
+### On Arch-based distributions

 On Arch-based distributions, there is a development package available for VCMI on the AUR.

-It can be found at: <https://aur.archlinux.org/packages/vcmi-git/>
+It can be found at https://aur.archlinux.org/packages/vcmi-git/

 Information about building packages from the Arch User Repository (AUR) can be found at the Arch wiki.